AdvaithN1/ALForDesign/README.md

 2. We retrain the invalidity classifiers and performance regressors with the training data (not including the testing data).
 3. We use the following experimentally derived formula to get a value for the probability of a point being invalid:
 $\displaystyle\prod_{i=1}^{n}P_i^{C_i}$
 where $n$ is the number of performance values, $P_i$ is the predicted validity probability for the ith performance value validity classifier, and $C_i$ is the calculated confidence value as a function of the distance to the nearest labeled point.
-Note that points with a lower confidence are biased towards 1.
+Note that points with lower confidence are biased towards 1.
 This lowers the chance of points being falsely dropped from the pool.
 4. We drop points that have an invalidity score lower than a certain threshold.
 5. To detect redundant performance values, we train a regressor to predict a certain performance value from all the others.
 If the accuracy of the regressor is better than a certain threshold, we mark the performance value as redundant.
 We repeat for all other performance values.

 ### Error Estimation Strategy
 To estimate the error of the performance value regressor, we calculate the residuals of the predictions in the testing data.
 The testing data selection process is described [here](#teaching-strategy).

-We then normalize the residuals, and train a KNN to predict the error for any point in the design space.
-We use a KNN, because it's output prediction range is limited to the range of the residuals.
+We then normalize the residuals and train a KNN to predict the error for any point in the design space.
+We use a KNN because it's output prediction range is limited to the range of the residuals.
 This ensures that the predictions are always between 0 and 1.

 ### Distance Matrix Computation
 To compute the distance between two points, we first need to encode each categorical component as a one-hot vector.
-This ensures that euclidean distance computations do not depend on category order.
-However, the the distances between 2 one-hot vectors needs to be normalized, which can be done by dividing by $\sqrt{2}$.
+This ensures that Euclidean distance computations do not depend on category order.
+However, the distances between 2 one-hot vectors need to be normalized, which can be done by dividing by $\sqrt{2}$.
 Lastly, the distances need to be normalized.
 This can be done by first normalizing each parameter value and converting the design space into a unit hypercube.
 Then, we can divide each design vector component by $\sqrt{n}$, where n is the number of performance values.
-Finally, we get a modified design space, where the maximum distance between 2 points (i.e. the diagonal of the multidimensional design space) is 1, and each parameter is weighted equally when computing the euclidean distance.
+Finally, we get a modified design space, where the maximum distance between 2 points (i.e. the diagonal of the multidimensional design space) is 1, and each parameter is weighted equally when computing the Euclidean distance.

 Using the above distance computation strategy, we can form a normalized distance matrix for every point in the pool to a labeled point.